 - Easier to debug – uses Flipper as default.

 - Keep things minimal and worthy – it doesn’t force you to work in Xcode or Android Studio for iOS or Android apps respectively.

 - A large community of developers – who are contributing day in, day out.

 - Code reusability – developers can easily integrate 90% of the native framework and reuse the code for any platform.
 This feature not only saves time but also helps to cut down the cost of building two apps.
-Cool thing is that you can use the web app code (written in React) for mobile apps.
+Cool thing is that you can use the web app code (written in React) for a mobile app.

 - Pre-developed components – numerous open-source libraries are available to accelerate your work.

 - Live reloading feature – it helps to compile and read the file from the point where the developer made changes.
 Then a new file is offered to the stimulator which automatically reads the file from the beginning.

 - Compatible with third-party plugins – and does not require high memory to process.
 No specific web views functions are required and native modules are linked with the plugin through the framework.
 Smoother running and faster loading are key features for it.

 - Transform web projects into mobile applications – work done on this platform is easy to understand, and anyone can work around it although they were not previously engaged in it.
 It increases flexibility and web updates become consistent.